This post may contain affiliate links. Please read our disclosure policy.

 I add the herbs towards the end so they don’t get cooked to oblivion.

-I learned a tip the other day from my friend Meghan of the Fox and Briar blog that’s been life-changing already (I don’t get out much, ok?).
+I learned a tip from my friend Meghan of the Fox and Briar blog that’s been life-changing (I don’t get out much, ok?).
 Keep your fresh ginger in the freezer.
 I don’t know about you, but I always end up wasting at least some fresh ginger because I can never use it all up in time.

 A bonus for keeping the ginger in the freezer is that it makes it super easy to grate.
 I hate grating ginger, so this was huge for me.
 It usually clogs up my Microplane and just becomes a mess.
 Not so if you freeze it.
 Now you know!